-At this point it is important to point out one undeniable fact; drinking whisky ultimately comes down to personal taste.
-There are no written rules on how you should drink whisky only advice and what we believe in, experimentation!
+It’s important to point out one undeniable fact; drinking whisky ultimately comes down to personal taste.
+There are no written rules on how you should drink whisky, only advice and what we believe in, experimentation!

-In most cases whisky already has water added to it.
-This is true for whisky with 40-45% alcohol level/strength.
-This is known as ‘cutting’, as it allows the alcohol to be bottled at an acceptable and reasonable level for the majority of consumers.
+In most cases, whisky already has water added to it.
+This is true for whiskies with 40-45% alcohol level/strength.
+This is known as ‘cutting’, as it allows the alcohol to be bottled at an acceptable and reasonable level for most consumers.

-Whisky connoisseurs and enthusiasts will debate constantly about whether you should add any water to whisky.
-Those against adding water believe you should enjoy whisky in its “natural form” with the original characteristics straight from the cask.
-However, it is argued that adding water can open up new flavours and tastes; subtle notes that perhaps you would usually miss.
+Whisky connoisseurs and enthusiasts will constantly debate whether you should add water.
+Those against adding water believe you should enjoy it in its “natural form” with the original characteristics straight from the cask.
+However, it is argued that adding water can open up new flavours and tastes, subtle notes that perhaps you would usually miss.

-Cask strength whiskies can often be described as overpowering and can leave a burning, tingling sensation in your mouth.
-Therefore adding water can reduce the strength which allows you to appreciate and recognise more of the flavours.
+Cask strength whiskies can often be overpowering and leave a burning, tingling sensation in your mouth.
+Therefore adding water can reduce the strength, which allows you to appreciate and recognise more of the flavours.

-The best way to find out is to taste whisky neat, then a whisky that has had a little water added to it.
+The best way to find out is to taste whisky neat, then again with a little water added to it.
 The best comparison we can give is to imagine drinking a glass of orange squash undiluted, then a glass of diluted squash.
-Yes this may be an extreme example but it fundamentally highlights how water can sometimes be of benefit.
+Yes, this may be an extreme example, but it fundamentally highlights how water can sometimes be of benefit.
 Please bear in mind this is not the case for all whiskies.

 This is entirely up to you.
 Add a little at a time and then taste; find the perfect amount to suit your taste buds.
-We do suggest that first of all you try the whisky as it comes out of the bottles before adding any water.
+We suggest that you try the whisky as it comes out of the bottles before adding any water.
 Then you can decide whether it needs any water.

 Managing Director Chris Wellman’s top 5 whiskies